pxc/gitbook/text/15_Interactive_Adding/0_ Interactive_Adding.markdown

 ## Interactive Adding ##

 Interactive Adding is a really nice way of working with and visualizing the Git index.
-To start it up, simply type 'git add -i'.
+To start it up, simply type `git add -i`.
 Git will show you all the modified files you have and their status.

 	$>git add -i